zuzanapiarova/6-signup-form/README.md

-This is Frontend Mentor challenge - Intro component with sign up form solution
+#2 Frontend Mentor challenge - Intro component with sign up form solution

 Challenge:
   users should be able to:
 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Receive an error message when the `form` is submitted if: